-has an eye catching bright white pearlized paintjob.
+has a dazzling bright white pearlized paintjob.
 Accompanying this, the reel possesses contrasting black accents and components to give it a truly unique appearance.
 Costing $230, it is one of 13 Fishing’s mid priced reels but it’s still a considerable chunk of money in terms of the endless options of equipment out there.
 Weighing only 5.8 ounces it puts other reels to shame within this price range.
 Sporting 9 total bearings (2 high spin corrosion resistant, 6 stainless steel, and 1 roller) this helps to ensure maximum smoothness.

 The 25lb “Bulldog” drag system is more than any bass fisherman will surely ever need.
 To go along with this, the spool holds approximately 125 yards of 12 pound mono which is plenty big enough if you are trying to get the most out of the drag system with heavier line.
 Lastly, we have a multitude of gear ratios available to suit your needs, 5.6:1 (22.2 IPT), 6.8:1 (26.9 IPT), 7.5:1 (29.7 IPT). and a blazing fast 8.3:1 (32.8 IPT).
 This reel has nearly all of the features you’d expect; clicking tension knob and star drag, Beetle Wing side plate, an arrowhead line guide, and an integrated hook keeper located on the top of the frame.

-In regards to the brakes we have a centrifugal dial located on the spool.
+Regarding the brakes we have a centrifugal dial located on the spool.
 There are 7 different positions to set it to, 0 through 6.
 The little white dot on top of the dial shows what setting you have it at and turning it to 2-3 yields the best casting distance to control ratio similar to 13 Fishing’s other reels.
 Once adjusted properly depending on the lure, wind and your preference, you can easily cast this with one hand without thumbing the spool.
-Because of the “low friction brake system” all casting is effortless whether its pitching a jig to cover or sailing it to the edge of a weedline.
+Because of the “low friction brake system” all casting is effortless whether it’s pitching a jig to cover or sailing it to the edge of a weedline.
 To access the brakes, we need to take the sideplate off, and this is where we run into one of the coolest things about higher priced 13 Fishing reels.
-The Concept C2 has a Beetle Wing sideplate which is attached by a small rod that goes through the frame and is accessed by taking the other side plate off, so in other words, it will never fall off.
+The Concept C2 has a Beetle Wing sideplate which is attached by a small rod that goes through the frame and is accessed by taking the other side plate off, so in other words, it should never fall off.

 BFA’s score: 11/10.
 I am extremely impressed and I cannot believe it has taken me this long to acquire a higher end 13 Fishing reel.
 This is a prime example of, “you get what you pay for.”